18 Week Old Baby – Development, Milestones & Care

 Your baby is officially 18 weeks old, and you might have witnessed quite a few developments in him in the past months.
 While it may seem that he has turned 18 weeks so soon, you know well that’s not true!
 You have had sleepless nights and done everything possible to care for him and help him meet his milestones.
 By now, your little one must have discovered his feet and toes, and he will start rolling over any day now if he hasn’t already.
 By this stage, most babies ramp up their development even more and get a good idea of how to handle themselves.
 Learn everything you need to know about your 18-week-old baby’s development.

 Your baby will continue to gain weight, but his weight gain will reduce slightly compared to the previous months.
 From now on, his emotional and mental development will start.
 That being said, many changes will still happen in the physical behaviour and motor coordination portions of his body.
 Having started rolling over already or being pretty much on the verge of doing that, your baby will now fall in love with the concept of movement and want to carry it out.
 Your baby may constantly wriggle if you hold him or wrap him, and at times, might bump his head on the floor or fall off the couch, and so on.
 If your baby has started rolling over, you need to take extra precautions to prevent the worst from happening.

 [Also Read: 4 Months Old Baby Development]

-- Along with understanding how they look like, your baby will also begin to form some understanding around how best to use them.
-This could mean that he will be able to put his legs on the bars of the crib and push himself to move around in that space itself.
-Don’t be surprised to see your baby in a weird position moments after you have left him there properly.
+- By this week, your baby will find everything interesting and intriguing.
+He will even be intrigued by his body parts and discover his hands and legs.
+He will observe his fingers and toes, see how they move, and attempt to put them in his mouth.
+He will soon gather how to use them the best.
+This could mean he can put his legs on the crib bars and push himself to move around in that space.
+Don’t be surprised to see your baby in a weird position moments after you leave him there on his own.